Hundredfolds/CV/README.md

 ## Edward Phillips

-I'm a former accountant turned developer, coming from a background in online healthcare following a degree in aerospace engineering.
-I'm eager to start working in a role where I can cut my teeth in a team which will test and grow my skills as a developer.
+An Aerospace engineer turned accountant turned developer, coming from a background in online healthcare.
+Having recently completed the Makers Academy 12 week course I'm eager to start working on a project which makes people's lives easier and lets me demonstrate the value I can bring to the team.

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies](#hobbies)